beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 ### Logger Panel

-Accessed via the terminal icon in the title bar.
-This panel slides up from the bottom and displays internal application logs.
+Accessed via the terminal icon in the title bar, this panel is your primary tool for debugging and monitoring application activity.

+- **Integrated Layout:** The panel is part of the main application layout.
+When opened, it pushes the content above it upwards, rather than covering it.
+This ensures the main screen remains fully interactive.
+The panel's height is resizable by dragging its top border.
+- **Action Logging:** The logger automatically records every significant action you take in the application, such as creating a document, changing a setting, or using a command.
+This provides a clear history of operations.
 - **Filtering:** You can filter logs by level (DEBUG, INFO, WARNING, ERROR).
 - **Actions:** You can clear the logs or save the current session's log to a file.